makersacademy/chitter-challenge/README.md

 Notes on functionality
 ------
-* Users sign up to chitter with their email, password, name and a handle.
-Bio and avatar are optional fields.
+* Users sign up to chitter with their Email, Password, Name,  Handle, Biography and Avatar.
-* The handle and email must be unique.
+* The email and handle must be unique.
-* Peeps (posts to chitter) have the handle of their user.
+* Biography and Avatar are optional.
-* bcrypt is used to secure the passwords.
+* Peeps (posts to chitter) show the handle of the authoring user.
-* data mapper and postgres are used to save the data.
+* Users can only can peep if logged in.
-* You don't have to be logged in to see peeps or user profiles.
+* Users don't have to be logged in to see peeps or view user profiles.
-* You only can peep if you are logged in.
+* Peeps can be created with an image URL which will display in the peep.

 Screenshots
 -----------
-*New peeps*
+*New peep*

 ![Peeps](https://github.com/joemaidman/chitter-challenge/blob/master/screenshots/peep.png)